Kyle Tucker Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.
+- The Guardians pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.

-- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.77).
+- The Guardians' 3.80 team ERA ranks eighth among all league pitching staffs.

-- McKenzie (0-0) takes the mound for the Guardians to make his second start this season.
+- Bieber (4-3) takes the mound for the Guardians in his 14th start of the season.
+He's put together a 3.57 ERA in 80 2/3 innings pitched, with 55 strikeouts.

-- In his last time out on Sunday, the right-hander tossed five scoreless innings against the Minnesota Twins while surrendering one hit.
+- In his most recent time out on Tuesday, the right-hander threw 5 2/3 innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.